thiagogbeier/lokka/README.md

 [![npm version](https://badge.fury.io/js/@merill%2Flokka.svg)](https://badge.fury.io/js/@merill%2Flokka)

-Lokka is a model-context-protocol server for the Microsoft Graph API that allows you to query and managing your Microsoft tenant with AI.
+Lokka is a model-context-protocol server for the Microsoft Graph and Azure RM APIs that allows you to query and managing your Azure and Microsoft 365 tenants with AI.

 <img src="https://github.com/merill/lokka/blob/main/assets/lokka-demo-1.gif?raw=true" alt="Lokka Demo - user create demo" width="500"/>

 Please see [Lokka.dev](https://lokka.dev) for how to use Lokka with your favorite AI model and chat client.

-Lokka lets you use Claude Desktop, or any MCP Client, to use natural language to accomplish things in your Microsoft 365 tenant through the Microsoft Graph API.
+Lokka lets you use Claude Desktop, or any MCP Client, to use natural language to accomplish things in your Azure and Microsoft 365 tenant through the Microsoft APIs.

 e.g.:

 - `Create a new security group called 'Sales and HR' with a dynamic rule based on the department attribute.`
 - `Find all the conditional access policies that haven't excluded the emergency access account`
 - `Show me all the Intune device configuration policies assigned to the 'Call center' group`
+- `What was the most expensive service in Azure last month?`

 ![How does Lokka work?](https://github.com/merill/lokka/blob/main/website/docs/assets/how-does-lokka-mcp-server-work.png?raw=true)